akrzemi1/__sandbox__/papers/constexpr_bool_conv.md

 Array<16> a; // fails to compile
 ```

-All these situations can be fixed by aplying an explicit conversion to `bool` or comparing the result to 0,
+All these situations can be fixed by typing a `static_cast` to type `bool` or comparing the result to 0,
 but the fact remains that this behavior is surprising.
 For instance, using run-time equivalents of the above constructs
 compiles and executes fine: